Yuu18id/vit-ela-ai-image-classifier/README.md

 This software was developed as part of academic research at Universitas Mikroskil.
 The code is released under MIT License for educational, research, and non-commercial purposes.

-## 👥 Contributing

-Contributions are always welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📞 Support

 For questions or issues, please open an issue in this repository.